-Issues under the Division's purview include the funding of medical education, the regulation of the physician workforce through federal legislation and appropriations, the scope of practice of non-physicians, the diversity of the physician and patient populations, physician retirement patterns, and physician reentry into practice.
-The Division addresses these issues through collaboration with federal agencies, regulatory authorities, and other health care organizations engaged in policy development.
+collaborates with federal agencies, regulatory authorities, and other health care organizations engaged in policy development to address the following topics: medical education funding, the regulation of the physician workforce through federal legislation and appropriations, the scope of practice of non-physicians, the diversity of the physician and patient populations, physician retirement patterns, and physician reentry into practice.

 The AAP Workforce Survey of Medical Subspecialty and Surgical Specialty Sections and Councils